philiphofman/RLDevAlong-2019/README.md

 | UPDATE 8/31/2019 |
 -
+Finished Part 9!
 Life has kept me very busy and I've fallen behind schedule.
 I had to hunt down an obscure bug which was wreaking havoc with my fireball targeting code; turns out it was an errant plus sign (i.e. targeting+cancelled instead of targeting_cancelled).
 I can see why an IDE that catches syntax errors is so useful.
-I'm uploading the finished half of Part 9, then continuing on to complete it.

 | UPDATE 7/10/2019 |
 -